 - Small (12–25 lbs).

-- Quiet compared to many small breeds.
+- Quiet compared to most small breeds.

-- Easy to train and very affectionate.
+- Easy to train and strongly owner-bonded.

-- Minimal grooming needs.
+- Low grooming requirements.

 Care Tips:

-- Daily short walks are enough.
+- Short, regular walks are adequate.

 8. Chihuahua